ckessler2/phd/Talks/Readme.md

-Here are pdfs for talks I have given during my PhD (2023 - 2027) so far:
+Here are the pdfs for talks I have given during my PhD (2023 - 2027) so far:

 1. VOILab Meeting (UoE, 11/6/24, Y1 progression) - Not Recorded